 '''

 enum ProgramFlags {

 showErrors(0x01),

 includeFileOutput(0x02),

 useAlternateProcessor(0x04);

 private int bit;

 ProgramFlags(int bitNumber)

 {

 bit = bitNumber;

 }

 public int getBitNumber()

 {

 return(bit);

 }

 }

 public class EnumBitmapExample {

 public static void main(String args[])

-{

-ProgramFlags flag = ProgramFlags.showErrors;

-System.out.println("Flag selected is: " +

-flag.ordinal() +

-" which is " +

-flag.name());

-}

-}

 '''

 The ordinal() method returns the position of the constant in the list.
-The value of showErrors is 0 since it comes first in the list, and the ordinal values are 0-based.
+The value of showErrors is 0 because it comes first in the list, and the ordinal values are 0-based.
 The name() method can be used to get the name of the constant, which provides for getting more information about enumerations.